All Episodes

 It was so unbelievable.

-But I have to tell you, I don't know if you saw all the stuff that happened on C-SPAN.
+But I have to tell you, I don't know if you saw all the stuff that happened on C-SPAN because they covered it live.

-They couldn't even get the PowerPoint fly to work.
+And they couldn't even get the PowerPoint fly to work.

 Okay.

-Um, anyway, um okay, Howard Dean was supposed to speak.
+Anyway, okay, Howard Dean was supposed to speak.

-booed and heckled him so badly that he was not able to get up and give his 10 or 15 minute speech, whatever it was supposed to be.
+And he did not because the 20% of us that were totally outnumbered there booed and heckled him so badly that he was not able to get up and give his 10 or 15 minute speech, whatever it was supposed to be.

-And it was he just couldn't answer him.
+And he just couldn't answer him.

 Yeah.

-As I was saying, Let's listen to the audio sound bites together, shall we?
+As I was saying, let's listen to the audio soundbites together, shall we?

 Okay.